rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 ## Requirements

-This guide relates to the use of RhoSimulator through RhoStudio, an Eclipse-based IDE for Mac OS X and Windows.
-We recommend installing the [RhoMobile Suite](rhomobile-install) on your development machine, which includes RhoStudio and RhoSimulator and is fully integrated with its use.
+**This guide relates to the use of RhoSimulator through RhoStudio**, an Eclipse-based IDE for Mac OS X and Windows.
+We recommend [installing the RhoMobile Suite](rhomobile-install) on your development machine, which includes RhoStudio and RhoSimulator, and is fully integrated with its use.
 RhoSimulator also can be invoked from the command line or integrated with an IDE that you're already using.

 ## 1- Launch Your App in RhoSimulator